 2. Using the Device Management Console

-You can also use the Windows inbuilt utility to rollback faulty drivers by following these steps.
+You can also use the Windows inbuilt utility to roll back faulty drivers by following these steps.

 Note: If the issue is with your computer or a laptop/notebook you should try using the Reimage Plus Software which can scan the repositories and replace corrupt and missing files.
-This works in most cases, where the issue is originated due to a system corruption.
+This works in most cases, where the issue originated due to system corruption.

-Press the Windows + R keys, type devmgmt.msc.
+Press the Windows + R keys, and type devmgmt.msc.
 This opens up the Device Management Console In Windows 8 and above, press the Windows + X keys and select Device Manager.

-- In the Device Manager, expand the Display adapters, right-click on your NVIDIA Adapter under this category and click Properties and then click the Driver tab.
+- In the Device Manager, expand the Display adapters, right-click on your NVIDIA Adapter under this category and click Properties, and then click the Driver tab.